loopermallee/g1-basis-android/README.md

 val success = client.displayTextPage(id, page)
 ```

-where id is the glasses id, and page is a list of a maximum of five strings of a maximum 40-character width.
+where id is the glasses id, and page is a list of a maximum of five strings of a maximum 40-character width each.
 This call displays the text immediately as it is formatted, and leaves it on the display.

 To stop displaying text, call